-- Whatever exits from the 2 waste passages.
-The author uses the word Mutlaqan categorically covers everything.
+1. Whatever exits from the 2 waste passages.
+The author uses the word "Mutlaqan" which categorically covers everything.
 Anything that comes out through those invalidates the wudhu.
 The point is not if these discharges are pure or not, it’s just what invalidates the wudhu.
 As per the madhab the discharge of a woman is technically pure.

-- Urine or feces from anywhere on the body due to any condition or any LARGE quantity of impurity like blood, vomit or pus etc coming out of the body.
+2. Urine or faeces from anywhere on the body due to any condition or any LARGE quantity of impurity like blood, vomit or pus etc coming out of the body.
 How do we know if it’s large in quantity?
 From the position of Ibn Abbas is that a person is the best judge for this.

-- Loss of consciousness of any type.
+3. Loss of consciousness of any type.
+This also includes a person being drunk or being in a state of unconsciousness.
+This period could be for a very short period of time and would still invalidate the wudhu.
 The exception to this is light sleep (dozing off) for someone who is standing or seated.
 Seeing a dream etc is an indication of deep sleep.
 Lying down even for a short period of time where you doze off invalidates the wudhu.

 Whoever has doubt about the ritual purity before or after entering or exiting into a state must remove any confusion.
 Doubt cannot be taken seriously.
 What matters is a case of certainty or bringing the doubt to a state of certainty.

 It is unlawful for someone in a state of minor ritual impurity to touch a mushaf without a barrier, making tawaf etc in a state of minor ritual purity is prohibited.
 This is the position of the 4 madhaib.